federicoambrosino/web-site/_posts/2020-03-02-poincare-section-clicker-toy.md

 ## Resonances

 If the frequency ratio happens to be rational, then the Poincaré map will *recur*.
-That is, every nth dot you put on the Poincaré section will be in the exact same spot.
+That is, every *n*th dot you put on the Poincaré section will be in the exact same spot.
+The number *n* is called the order of the resonance.
 Try this above, by setting the torus's frequency ratio to something like 3/2=1.5, or 4/3≅1.333.
 Here's an example in the double pendulum:

 <figure class="half">
 <a href="{{ site.url }}/images/double-pend-res.png"><img src="{{ site.url }}/images/double-pend-res.png" /></a>